EstrellaSpaans/R_Spotify_Data_Analysis/README.md

 This model suggest the following equation: *Popularity Score =  74.98355 + ( 19.35758  * danceability ) + ( -20.35282 * energy ) + ( 2.066039 * loudness )*

-Based on the different models chosen, it can be concluded that the null hypothesis cannot be rejected, even with the best model.
+Based on the different models chosen, it can be concluded that the null hypothesis cannot be rejected, even with the best fitted model.

 ### Insights
 - Popular music genres do not necessarily have similar characteristics.